Animal nutritionists use their scientific knowledge to advise on the effect of diet on animal health and wellbeing

-Valid experience is also valued by employers and clients and so gaining experience in related areas, such as animal feed sales or practical farm experience, or having a farming background should be an advantage.
+Experience is valued by employers and clients, particularly in related areas such as animal feed sales or practical farm experience.
+Having a farming background will give you an advantage.

-It is recommended that you should approach experienced nutritionists for work shadowing opportunities or to talk to them about the various areas of nutrition.
-This will help in choosing specialisations and in understanding current industrial trends.
+You can approach experienced nutritionists for work shadowing opportunities or at least talk to them about the various areas of nutrition.
+This will help you choose your specialist area and understand current industry trends.

-For those preferring an academic route, there are opportunities for teaching and research in universities and agricultural colleges.
-Delivering health and science education in schools and colleges is also an option, for which a Postgraduate Certificate in Education (PGCE) (or equivalent) would be a requirement.
+If you're interested in teaching and research, you can look for opportunities in universities and agricultural colleges.
+Delivering health and science education in schools and colleges is also an option, for which a postgraduate certificate in education (PGCE) (or equivalent) would be a requirement.